curl/curl/docs/internals/TLS-SESSIONS.md

 Instead, it will used the passed peer key and the salt of an entry to compute the hash again and see if it matches.
-If an entry matches, there is a high likelyhood that the session has been made using the same peer key.
+If an entry matches, there is a high likelihood that the session has been made using the same peer key.

 The matching peer key is then remembered at the matched cache entry.
 No